BOO International Film Festival | 3–9 November 2025, Prague

 Gaia Meucci-Astley

-Independent consultant and script assessor for talent support initiatives with over 10 years of experience working with new and emerging filmmakers.
-From 2012 to 2021, she was the dramaturg for the Encounters Short Film Festival in Bristol, curating UK and international competitions and special programmes.
-Prior to that, she was dramaturg of the short film programme at the Edinburgh International Film Festival.
-She is passionate about stories and new work and has been putting all her experience into talent development work since 2021.
-She has worked with organisations such as the BFI Network, Film Cymru, Focus Script at Cannes Cinéma de Demain, Torino Film Lab and LiM (Less is More).
+Gaia is a freelance script consultant and assessor for talent development initiatives, with over 10 years of experience working with new and emerging talent.
+From 2012 to 2021 she was the Short Film Programmer of the Encounters Festival in Bristol, curating the UK and international competitions as well as special programmes.
+Prior to that, she was the Short Film Programmer of the Edinburgh International Film Festival.
+Passionate about stories and new writing, since 2021 she has poured all her experience into her work in talent development.
+She collaborates with organisations including the BFI Network, Film Cymru, Focus Script at Cannes Cinéma de Demain, Torino Film Lab and LiM (Less is More).
+Gaia also regularly provides 1:1 script consultancy with a particular focus on first features and short films.

 Markus Walsch